Jadhavsameer77/Functional_Testing_framework/inetBanking/readme.md

 2. Open jenkins server
 3. Add project into jenkins and build project OR Execute without Jenkins follow the steps
 4. Execute Targeted testng.xml file using testng runner OR
-5. 3.mvn test package [Running all cucumber tests / it will execute all testng.xml's playlist files]
+5. mvn test package [Running all cucumber tests / it will execute all testng.xml's playlist files]